konveyor/eng-kbase/content/posts/krm-functions-with-velero-plugins.md

 tags:
 - velero, KRM functions, openshift velero plugins, velero controller
 ---
 ### KRM Functions
 The Kubernetes Resource Model (KRM) is a way to express the desired state that you want on your cluster.
 KRM functions small, interoperable, and language-independent executable programs packaged as containers that can be chained together as part of a configuration management pipeline.
 In a nutshell, they transform KRM resources in a predefined, holistic way.

 ### KRM Function Runner Library
 The library takes in an input a image or an executable and a function config and runs KRM functions on a particular resource list.
+The input to library is in form of a ResourceList and the output we receive is a ResourceList as well.

 ## Solution
 The solution of working this problem out was divided into two phases namely Feasibility Phase and Performance Improvement Phase.